Pumafi/worldguess/README.md

 It is also still a work in progress.
 I did this in my internship, to quickly identify and classify documents according to  countries.

+It is an easy way to identify the source country of an news article for example, and automatically tag the country.

 ## Usage

 *With a list:*